Harvard in the World

 Learning from history

-Carleigh Beriont’s dissertation drew on archival sources and oral history to examine the relationships between the Marshallese, American and Marshallese Protestant missionaries, and the US military.
+This dissertation drew on archival sources and oral history to examine the relationships between the Marshallese, Protestant missionaries, and the U.S. military.

 Antarctica

-From the Casey Station in East Antarctica to the Amundsen–Scott South Pole Station, home of the South Pole Telescope, Harvard researchers are investigating everything from climate change to astrophysics on the coldest continent.
+Harvard researchers are investigating everything from climate change to astrophysics on Earth’s coldest continent.

 Life on the ice